Anara5/traveleraws/README.md

 ### Code Splitting

-I splitted the code in 2 environments: backeng and frontend.
+I splitted the code in 2 environments: backend and frontend.
 Backend I uploaded to the s3 bucket and moved to the Lambda for fetching any interaction with the database: at he moment I created a table with AWS's DynamoDB for storing all registered users and operating the user's login functions and fetching their data for.

 ### Making a Progressive Web App